James Morgan KC

 King's Counsel

 James is experienced in dealing with cross-border issues in commercial and insolvency litigation.
-He has recently been involved in applications for recognition of a Hong Kong bankruptcy and a British Virgin Island liquidation.
+He has recently appeared in the Privy Council on an appeal from the Eastern Caribbean CA (BVI) concerning the interaction of arbitration and insolvency law.
+He has previously appeared in the Gibraltar Court of Appeal and been involved in applications for recognition of Hong Kong bankruptcies and a British Virgin Island liquidation.
 He has ongoing cases involving issues of Jersey law and German law where it has been necessary to liaise closely with local lawyers in those jurisdictions.
-He also recently successfully acted for an African oil company in an ICC Arbitration.
+He also successfully acted for an African oil company in an ICC Arbitration.

 James’ work in this area includes: